eropple/twitch-better-api/README.md

 any number of other pains in our collective ass.

 So, fine.
 Let's make a Twitch API that doesn't suck.
 Because, as much as it should be _their_ job, I guess it's not.
+So let's aim for at least a _second_-rate API.

 ## Requirements ##
 `twitch-better-api` is designed for use with Node.
 I don't use older versions of